 - Signs it’s time to consider a non-clinical physical therapy career

-- Why I’m writing about non-clinical physical therapy jobs
+- Why we’re writing about non-clinical physical therapy jobs

-- Here are 9 alternative careers for physical therapists:
+- Here are 12 alternative physical therapy careers:

 - Are these the only non-clinical physical therapy jobs out there?